 I wanted to find something I loved but also allowed me to stay home at the same time.
 While I was working at this local boutique, I realized that there was a lot of sitting around during the day when other people were out working.
 Therefore, an online business seemed like the best route for a few reasons:

 - We didn’t have the extra funds sitting around to pay sign a year or two-year lease at a brick & mortar location.

 - I realized the opportunity to reach a wider audience online compared to the audience of this small local boutique.
 For us, it seemed like hitting two birds with one stone.

 - And finally (maybe the most important of all), running it as an online-only business would allow me to stay at home with Riley!

-How Much Does It Cost To Start A Digital Product Sales Business
+How Much Does It Cost To A Sell Digital Products

-If you are planning to start a digital product sales business, the costs are relatively low.
+If you are planning to a sell digital products, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of starting a digital product sales business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of ing a sell digital products and outline the costs you should expect for each:

 - The estimated minimum starting cost = $12